personium/legacy-api-references/api/en/504_Get_Snapshot_Cell.md

 #### Response Body

-Return the contents of the file<br>
+Return the contents of the file
 However, when the status code is 304, the response body is not returned

 #### Error Messages